Score plateau

 Match your bottleneck to a fix

-A pronunciation score below 55 means drill shadowing and stress patterns.
+A pronunciation score below 55 means drill shadowing with speaking practice and stress patterns.
 A grammar score below 60 means study grammar rules and proofread everything.
 A spelling score below 55 means build a personal misspelling list.

 - 4